josemanuelep/performance-tests-jmeter/README.md

 ## Jmeter elements

-1. Test plan: Is the element that contains the configuration and elements necessary to execute the test
+1. **Test plan:**  Is the element that contains the configuration and elements necessary to execute the test

-2. Thread group: It the root element that contains samplers, controllers and go on and on.
+2. **Thread group:** It the root element that contains samplers, controllers and go on and on.
 This is considered the beginning point of a test plan.

-3.Controlers
+3. **Controlers:**

- 3.1 Samplers : Are different types of requests send by the thread group
+ 3.1. ** Samplers:** Are different types of requests send by the thread group

    - FTP
    - HTPP